-Section 1.1 We must provide information in a way that works for you (in languages other than English)
+Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.)

 To get information from us in a way that works for you, please call Customer Relations (phone numbers are printed on the back cover of this booklet).